 We chose the MaxBotix, LV, EZ series of sensors, which can be fed directly into the flight controller through an analog, PWM, or serial signal.
 It detects more than 20 feet of range and with a fabricated cone, much like a horn antenna, we can adjust the width of the detection range.
 This can help minimize ultrasonic noise, and follow the terrain better, while sacrificing some maximum range.
-See Figure 5 to see the results of testing the sensor (without a cone) with both a tree branch, and a 10 inch board.
+See Figure 4 to see the results of testing the sensor (without a cone) with both a tree branch, and a 10 inch board.

-As you can see from Figure 5, the sensor accurately detects a tree branch that closely resembles a "charlie brown christmas tree with a long trunk."
-These results are very acceptable for terrain following, and we had hoped to implement the terrain following feature after the main subsystems were finished, but the flight controller's automatic landing sequence proved it to be unnecessary.
+As you can see from Figure 4, the sensor accurately detects a tree branch that closely resembles a "charlie brown christmas tree with a long trunk."
+These results are very acceptable for terrain following, and we hope to implement the terrain following feature after the main subsystems are finished.

-Fig. 5: Ultrasonic Distance and Tree Detection Experiment
+Fig. 4: Ultrasonic Distance and Tree Detection Experiment

-E. Signal Strength Detection
+D. Signal Strength Detection

 For signal strength detection, we used the Maxim Integrated MAX2015 logarithmic detector in received signal strength indication (RSSI) mode.
 It accepts input signals from 100MHz-3GHz with an input power ranging from -65 dBm to 5 dBm [8].
-The circuit used was based on the RSSI mode circuit from the datasheet of the MAX2015 (Figure 6).
+The circuit used was based on the RSSI mode circuit from the datasheet of the MAX2015 (Figure 5).

-Fig. 6: RSSI Mode Detection circuit [8]
+Fig. 5: RSSI Mode Detection circuit [8]

 The antenna used was the W1900 penta-band antenna from Pulse Technitrol company.
 The datasheet for the return loss claims bandwidths that we were not able to duplicate with a vector network analyzer.
-It is currently capable of receiving the signal due to the simple fact that the cell phone transmits with such a high power in remote areas.
-For a proper design to work with the heat map (explained in block F), we designed the RF input so that the power is at its maximum when the drone is directly above the signal (100 ft away due to the tree canopy).
+Further testing is required, but it is currently capable of receiving the signal due to the simple fact that the cell phone transmits with such a high power in remote areas.
+For a proper design to work with the heat map (explained in block F), we should design the RF input so that the power is at its maximum when the drone is directly above the signal (100 ft away due to the tree canopy).

 To accurately design this would mean performing a tree top experiment ourselves because the closest study that was relative to our application was conducted in 1977 titled "Effects of trees and foliage on the propagation of UHF satellite signals."
 [9].
 This study revealed losses in a thick forest to be around 6dB.
 Unfortunately, this study was performed in the 200-300MHz band.
-A portion of this study did reveal a plot of attenuation per meter vs. frequency (Figure 7) showing 900MHz at about 0.2dB/m.
+A portion of this study did reveal a plot of attenuation per meter vs. frequency (Figure 6) showing 900MHz at about 0.2dB/m.

-Fig. 7: Foliage Attenuation per meter [8]
+Fig. 6: Foliage Attenuation per meter [8]

 Unfortunately, this experiment does not specify what kind of trees, how dense, how many trees, etc. Another study was performed at the 870MHz band but that doesn't involve a forest.
 This study [10] revealed a piecewise equation for the "slant path" empirical model claiming 26 dB of maximum loss depending on the angle of incidence.
 Of course all of these results conflict, and they are not the proper experiment for our purposes.
 A necessary experiment would take UHF signal strength measurements 100 ft away as the control, then take the same measurements at the top of a dense canopy in summer (fully developed leaves for deciduous trees).
 This experiment should be taken for every type of full grown tree.
-For our purposes, we will make the reasonable assumption that losses from the phone transmission at the forest floor to the drone directly above the canopy range from 1dB-20dB
+For the time being, we will make the reasonable assumption that losses from the phone transmission at the forest floor to the drone directly above the canopy to range from 1dB-20dB